zackmdavis/Less_Wrong_Drafts/said_scrap2.md

 One would have hoped that the moderation team would care about maintaining a culture that valorizes people who care whether what they say is true and either reforms or ejects bullshitters, as contrasted to persecuting the people who care about whether what they say is true in order to protect the delicate emotions of bullshitters.

-And yet Pace [writes disapprovingly](https://www.lesswrong.com/posts/98sCTsGJZ77WgQ6nE/banning-said-achmiz-and-broader-thoughts-on-moderation?commentId=BJ2j8sQThHzDYNFo9) and somehow with a straight face of "any commenter being able to demand answers to questions at the risk of the post-author's status[.]"

-Well, _yes!_ How did Pace think status worked, exactly?
-"Status" is just other people's beliefs about you.
-People are going to update their beliefs about you based on their observations of your behavior. _Your status is always at risk._[^status-risk]

-[^status-risk]: It has to be, [in order to mean anything](https://www.lesswrong.com/posts/G5TwJ9BGxcgh5DsmQ/yes-requires-the-possibility-of-no): in order to gain status when you do good things, it needs to be possible to lose status when you do bad things.

-Habryka struggles to explain why he wrote such a detailed ban announcement, rather than just admitting[^admitting] that he's personally fed up with Achmiz without trying to justify that further:

-> And then there is also a third thing, which makes me want to be particularly detailed and concrete and give lots of arguments and models here, which is more relevant for Said in-particular.
-And that thing is the feeling of being insane, of at the same time really feeling like something hurtful and harmful is happening, while tons of people around you are denying that any such thing is going on, is at the core of a lot of the complaints I have received over the years about Said, and is also at the core of my own bad experiences with Said.
-More specifically the thing where I read a top-level that I cannot help but read in a sneering voice, dripping with judgement, pointing a finger at me or the author in a way that summons judgement and punishment, but which as soon as its [_sic_] called out disappears, denies it ever existed, or keeps slipping away, redefining itself in endless circles.
->
-> And I don't know, maybe any attempt to disentangle the things that are going on and to try to make some kind of compelling demonstration that I and others are not insane is doomed.

-[^admitting]: Habryka writes that he "do[es] think a huge fraction of this announcement should be seen as 'look, it's been too long, I've spent a lot of energy on this, I am not dealing with this anymore, let's part ways'."
+In a similar vein,

-I submit that if you're worried that any attempt to compellingly explain why you're not insane is doomed, that might be _because you are insane_.[^insane] It doesn't make sense to purport to run an elite intellectual forum if you're going to be overcome by a private vision of pointing fingers summoning punishment upon being confronted by someone with independent judgement and high standards.
-Habryka [hopes that](https://www.lesswrong.com/posts/98sCTsGJZ77WgQ6nE/banning-said-achmiz-and-broader-thoughts-on-moderation?commentId=J46KejinEpz3dLvSo) "maybe [he]'ll be a better writer in a few years and can get it across more easily."
-He won't.
-Habryka is already a decent enough writer to explain what he means; the problem is that the thing that he means is completely unreasonable.
+I submit that

+It doesn't make sense to purport to run an elite intellectual forum if you're going to be overcome by a private vision of pointing fingers summoning punishment upon being confronted by someone with independent judgement and high standards.

+If you're worried that any attempt to compellingly explain why you're not insane is doomed, that might be _because you are insane_.[^insane]

 [^insane]: Note that Habryka used the word _insane_, and I'm echoing his language.
 More generally, I'm claiming that for all X, if any attempt to compellingly explain that not-X is doomed, that might be because X is true.

 Habryka [had clarified in July 2025](https://www.lesswrong.com/posts/adk5xv5Q4hjvpEhhh/meta-new-moderation-tools-and-moderation-guidelines?commentId=KqtPsTP8TdWQnhjtD) that he doesn't want to censor all social punishment, only "punishments of the virtues and values that are good and should be supported and are the lifeblood of the site by my lights."[^virtues-and-values] He frequently cites ["Well-Kept Gardens Die By Pacificism"](https://www.lesswrong.com/posts/tscc3e5eujrsEeFN4/well-kept-gardens-die-by-pacifism) to justify his actions.